alixlb/DH150---Fall-2020/assignment1/heuristicevaluation.md

 ###### This image shows that there is no recognition in the needs of the user on the option to customize a workout

 ### 7. Flexibility and efficiency of use
+Allowing users the choose of how to perform their actions through different routes depending on their level of expertise using said site and allowing users more familar with it to use shortcut to perform actions more efficently.

 #### YMCA 360 (3)
 > The YMCA 360 site in itself has very little flexibily nd efficiency of use as it does not allow for shortcuts on the first page to for instance get to the videos for pilates.
 Everytime you want a workout video you need to follow the same long journey *home --> category ---> page for that type of exercise --> video page*.
 It has also no search bar for people to save time and type the exact video they want.